aehrc/onto-atomio-cloak/README.md

 - Within Australia, email help@digitalhealth.gov.au to request a (free) Ontoserver licence.
 ADHA will then arrange authorisation for your quay.io account.
 - Elsewhere, email ontoserver-support@csiro.au to discuss licensing terms (both evaluation and production licences are available for single and multiple instances, no limit on number of users).
 Once the licence is established, CSIRO will register your quay.io account name to enable access to their repository

+:warning: To run this on an M1/2 chip you will need to enable rosetta support on docker - to do this as of 12/07/23 go to docker desktop -> settings -> features in development -> 'Use Rosetta for x86/amd64 emulation on Apple Silicon'

+:warning: You should go through the set up from start to finish - as there is a few steps that are necassary to make the stack run, it will not run with a simple docker compose up

 ### Ontocloak

 Ontocloak is a wrapper around keycloak, that intends to make it easier to use keycloak with ontoserver.